abdusamadsherkulov/abdusamadsherkulov/README.md

 - 👋 Hi, I’m @abdusamadsherkulov
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science and front-end development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently seeking for internship
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me g-mail: abdusamadsherkulov@gmail.com  telegram: @abdusamad_sherkulov  instagram: @abdusamad_sherkulov
+- 📫 How to reach me g-mail: abdusamadsherkulov@gmail.com  telegram: @abdusamadsherkulov

 <!---
 abdusamadsherkulov/abdusamadsherkulov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.